xgouchet/Elmyr/README.md

  - [x] All public classes, methods and fields must be documented
  - [x] All code must be unit tested (duh…)
- - [x] All code should be useable with and without the Android SDK, from Java and Kotlin
+ - [x] All code should be usable with and without the Android SDK, from Java and Kotlin

 ## Release History